 John and Yoko arrived back in England on this day from Canada, where they had launched their global peace campaign.
 Part of the campaign was to have been a Christmas Eve antiwar demonstration due to take place in various countries, for which the couple had tape-recorded a greeting to be played.

 Upon their arrival back in the UK, they were driven to Rochester Cathedral in Kent, where they intended to join a fast and sit-in calling for peace and to highlight world poverty.
 They arrived, accompanied by comedian Dick Gregory, in a white Rolls-Royce.

-Lennon, Ono and Gregory posed for press photographers, but otherwise remained in their limousine for three hours to avoid being mobbed.
+Lennon, Ono and Gregory posed for press photographers, and briefly went inside the cathedral but soon returned to their limousine to avoid being mobbed.
 They later attended midnight mass in the cathedral before returning to Tittenhurst Park in Ascot, Berkshire.